What is Static Testing?

 Static testing involves manual or automated reviews of the documents.
-This review, is done during initial phase of testing to catch defect early in STLC.
+This review is done during an initial phase of testing to catch Defect early in STLC.
 It examines work documents and provides review comments.
 It is also called Non-execution testing or verification testing.

 - Requirement specifications

 - Design document